 Final Thoughts

-When it comes to gut health (and overall health), probiotics are necessary, but supplementation wise they’re nowhere near as effective as prebiotics.
+When it comes to gut health (and overall health), probiotics are necessary, but supplementation-wise they may not be as effective as prebiotics.

-Performance Lab® Prebiotic is a 2-in-1 prebiotic + soluble fiber supplement designed to support healthy metabolic and microbiome performance.
+Performance Lab® Prebiotic is a prebiotic supplement designed to support healthy metabolic and microbiome performance.

 Instead of adding new colonies, Prebiotic nourishes existing probiotic colonies with Orafti® Synergy1 (Inulin-FOS from chicory root) for robust growth and health.
 As a result, Prebiotic delivers more reliable, natural, and comfortable microbiome support.